EBook content!

 If an event website improves its physical accessibility – for example, at the event venue – it might also improve discoverability and movement within the event, see more engagement, etc.

-That way, it’s more difficult to consider “a website that is accessible” as just one that’s discoverable on search engines, if you mean specifically whether the website information is accessible to someone with disabilities.
-If you mean discoverability in some sense, such as physical or economic, mention that.
-It might need only be mentioned at the first mention, or brought up only once in a conversation, but this helps to clarify what you mean – and in what other ways accessibility might help, or in what other ways you still need to consider.
+It might need only be mentioned at the first mention, or brought up only once in a conversation, but this helps to clarify what you mean – and in what other ways accessibility might help, or in what other ways you still need to consider digital inclusion and UX.